mitsuba-renderer/drjit/docs/cuda.rst

 Lazy Just-In-Time Compilation
 -----------------------------

-The following examples illustrate the basic operation of Enoki's JIT compiler.
+The following examples illustrate the basic operation of Dr.Jit's JIT compiler.
 We begin by importing a CUDA array type through the Python bindings followed by a basic calculation.

 .. code-block:: pycon
    :linenos:

-   >>> import enoki as ek
+   >>> import drjit as dr
-   >>> from enoki.cuda import Float
+   >>> from drjit.cuda import Float
    >>> a = Float(1) + Float(2)
    >>> print(a)
    [3]